zilishen/documentation/content/nms/admin-guides/configuration/configure-with-config.md

   # Sets logging output encoding [console, json].
   encoding: console

-# To configure NMS Instance Manager in High Availability mode, set ha.
+# To configure NGINX Management Suite in High Availability mode, set ha.
 ha:
   # With HA, use this flag to set the cluster size.
   cluster_size: 3